michaelfester/tabloid/README.md

 The extension consists of four keyboard shortcuts:

-* Alt-Shift-L: move tab one position to the right
+* Alt-Shift-L: move Tab one position to the right
-* Alt-Shift-H: move tab one position to the left
+* Alt-Shift-H: move Tab one position to the left
-* Alt-Shift-K: move tab to the first position
+* Alt-Shift-K: move Tab to the first position
-* Alt-Shift-J: move tab to the last position
+* Alt-Shift-J: move Tab to the last position

 ## Tabasco